dawkaka/drawapp/README.md

 ## License

-This project is licensed under the [LICENSE NAME] license.
+This project is licensed under the MIT license.
 See the LICENSE file for details.